-For evaluation we used data from CLEF.
-The CLEF text collection for Dutch contains 2 years of text taken from 2 Dutch daily newspapers.
+For evaluation we used data collected at CLEF on Dutch QA.
+The CLEF text collection contains 2 years of text taken from 2 Dutch daily newspapers.
 It comprises about 4.1 million sentences in about 190,000 documents.
 The question sets from the competitions in 2003 and 2004 have mainly been used for development purposes to prepare our participation in the Dutch QA track of CLEF 2005.
-Questions in these sets are annotated with valid answers found by the participating teams including IDs of supporting documents in the given text collection that contain the answers.
+Questions in these sets are annotated with valid answers found by the participating teams including IDs of supporting documents in the given text collection that contain the answers found.

-Our system performed best among the Dutch QA systems and came third in the overall evaluations of all monolingual QA systems in the CLEF competition in 2005.
-The official results of the CLEF 2005 evaluation are given in table 5.
+The official results of the CLEF 2005 evaluation are given in table 4.
 The scores are satisfactory for factoid questions and definitions.
 We can see that the system performed significantly less well on temporally restricted questions.
 We would like to address this problem in future work.